PleasePrompto/notebooklm-mcp/README.md

 [**NotebookLM**](https://notebooklm.google/) is Google's AI-powered research assistant (powered by Gemini) that solves this.
 It has one killer feature: **it only responds based on the documentation you upload**.
 If something cannot be found in the information base, it doesn't respond.
 No hallucinations, just grounded information with citations.

 But I was getting tired of the copy-paste dance between NotebookLM and my editor.
-So I built this MCP server to let Claude and Codex communicate directly with NotebookLM.
+So I built this MCP server to let Claude Code, Codex, Cursor, and other MCP clients communicate directly with NotebookLM.
 Now my AI assistant asks NotebookLM the questions it needs while writing code, and everything stays in one place.

 ---